 History, tourist information, and nearby accommodation

 The abbey ruins are set within a high stone wall with a gate.
-In theory the gate is open from 10-5pm most days, but I came late one day and the gate was still open well past the official closing time.
-I suspect that the gate opening depends on a local keyholder and ecaxt hours may depend on their schedule.
+In theory, the gate is open from 10-5pm most days, but I came late one day and the gate was still open well past the official closing time.
+I suspect that the gate opening depends on a local keyholder and exact hours may depend on their schedule.
 At least it was open outside posted times, rather than locked when it was supposed to be open!

 Against the stone wall surrounding the site is a large number of carved stone fragments found on the site.
 The detail of carving on several of these stones is exceptional, though worn, and it gives some idea of just how beautiful the abbey buildings would have looked when they were new.

-Several features were especially notable and in better condition than other parts; beside the west tower of the church is the night stair, made for the monks to easily visit the church for nightime services.
+Several features were especially notable and in better condition than other parts; beside the west tower of the church is the night stair, made for the monks to easily visit the church for nighttime services.
 Opposite this are several intriguing, small chapels, with small raised altars at the end of a rectangular space.
-The Lay Brother's Refectory, with its wide fireplace openig, is in excellent condition, and you can easily see a long sewage channel than served the monk's reredorter, or latrine.
+The Lay Brother's Refectory, with its wide fireplace opening, is in excellent condition, and you can easily see a long sewage channel than served the monk's reredorter, or latrine.

 About Sawley Abbey